Common Acrylic Concrete Sealer Problems & How To Prevent and Fix Them

 SURFACE BUBBLES (AKA SOLVENT POP)

 Surface bubbles (aka solvent pop) can occur during the coating application process when solvent is evaporating too quickly from a sealer.
 Increased temperatures and direct sunlight are known contributors to surface bubbles.
-Once cured, these bubbles are often fragile and will can crack when you step on or apply pressure to them.
+Once cured, these bubbles are often fragile and can crack when you step on or apply pressure to them.

 Solvent pop can occur in the first coat, however it’s more common in the second coat especially when the second coat is applied within 24 hours of first coat.
 Hot temperatures and direct sunlight rapidly release solvent from the first coat which may become trapped under the second coat, resulting in surface bubbles.